Suzanna-Linn/slua/docs/moving-lljson.md

 table.remove(tab, 1)
 print(lljson.encode(tab))
 --> []</code></pre>
-**issue** : with mixed tables only exports the array part of the table.
+**issue** : with mixed tables only the array part of the table is exported.
+It will be solved to export all the table.

 #### Sparse arrays

 Moderately sparse arrays are exported as JSON objects.
-nil values are exported as lljson.null.
+**nil** values are exported as **null**.
 Up to 6 nulls are allowed, without counting the possible nulls in index 1, 2 and 3 (so it can be up to 9 nulls).
 With more nulls it throws the run-time error "Cannot serialise table: excessively sparse array":
 <pre class="language-slua">-- sparse array as JSON array
 local vegetables = { "Carrot", "Tomato", "Potato" }